developer-krushna/Dex-Editor-Android/README.md

 - [Timscriptov](https://github.com/timscriptov) for helping me in the development of Smali method flow diagram and also thanks for making server rest api ..I am really indebted to him ♥️

 - [Sora-Editor] for a beautiful Android TextEditor (https://github.com/Rosemoe/sora-editor)

+- Thanks to [Android Prime](https://github.com/abodinagdat16) for helping me a lot in sora editor functionalities

 ## This project already used in My Project Modder Hub
 - [Download Modder Hub](https://modder-hub.blogspot.com)